Why You Should Visit the Village of Pierrerue

 The village of Pierrerue is a tiny place numbering very few souls, and the Bistrot de Pierrerue in the heart of the village, is straight out of your imagination, the perfect “film set” Provençal resto.

-You will be warmly welcomed by American hostess, Maryvonne, who is front of the house, and able partner to her French husband who does what he does best tucked away in the kitchen.
+You will be warmly welcomed by the American hostess, Maryvonne, who is in front of the house, and able partner to her French husband who does what he does best tucked away in the kitchen.
 This bistro is part of the Bistrot de Pays association where you can be sure of passionate owners who take pride in cooking local food with some care!

 There is a short set menu of home-cooked food and an appealing selection of mainly local wines.
 Enjoy a kir, white wine with a choice of various fruit liqueurs, to add some zing choose cassis, framboise or peche while you select your courses.
 After several visits with an eclectic mix of nationalities on each occasion, there was no disappointment, and for your (vegetarian) writer, no hesitation whatsoever in recommending chef’s gnocchi as the best-ever tasted – some sort of magical alchemy with local goat’s cheese it seems.
 (Note: Do ask for this “off the menu” treat in advance).
 Hence, and with apologies, there a lack of memory for other diners’ dishes, but not a scrap left, which tells you all you need to know.